 The Rose Makery has an electronics workbench stocked with thousands of passive components like resistors, capacitors, and diodes, active components like transistors and ICs, as well as microcontrollers like Arduinos and single-board computers like the Raspberry Pi.

 We supply soldering irons and test equipment, and can point you to a wealth of online resources to learn about, design, and troubleshoot basic and advanced circuitry.

 Create your own electronic devices, program small computers to make games, tools, or interactive knick-knacks, repair broken electronics, investigate robotics, and join the community of makers and tinkerers here at JMU!

 Everyone in the JMU community is welcome and encouraged to use our electronics facilities; however, you must complete a brief training on how to solder safely and must sign a form stating that you'll follow a few basic safety rules before you may do so.
-The easiest way to receive training is by attending one of our workshops!
+The easiest way to receive training is by booking an appointment or attending one of our workshops!